 (b) where a Schedule to these rules sets out criteria for streamlined accreditation in relation to the relevant designated sector―meets those criteria.

-Note 1: For paragraph (b), for the banking sector, see clause 7.3 of Schedule 3.

 Note 2: See Schedules to these rules for other circumstances in which this provision might operate differently for different designated sectors.

 Note 3: For the banking sector, see clause 7.3 of Schedule 3.

+5.5A Criteria for affiliate accreditation

+Note: This rule specifies the criteria for subsection 56CA(1) of the Act.
+The Data Recipient Accreditor may accredit a person if satisfied that the person meets the criteria.

+(1) This rule applies in relation to affiliate accreditation.

+(2) The criteria for accreditation are that:

+(a) the accreditation applicant has a sponsor; and

+(b) the sponsor certifies that the accreditation applicant meets the accreditation criterion specified in rule 5.5.

 5.6 Accreditation decision―accreditation number

 The Data Recipient Accreditor must, if it accredits an accreditation applicant, give the applicant a unique number by which it may be identified as an accredited person (their accreditation number).